m-j-w/CpuId.jl/README.md

 **Contributions welcome!**

-Show that you like this package by giving it a GitHub star.
-Thanks!
-You're also highly welcome to report successful usage or any issues via GitHub, and to open pull requests to extend the current functionality.
+You're welcome to report successful usage or any issues via GitHub, and to open pull requests to extend the current functionality.